last update: Oct 1, 2009

 transfer speed and efficiency, code size, adaptability and expandability.

-At one end we find simple serial programmers, which only take commands to change voltage levels; host software manages both timings and programming algorithms, but needs all the CPU time and is dramatically affected by other processes running on the system.
+In general we can find two types of programmers: simple serial programmers only take commands to change voltage levels; host software manages both timings and programming algorithms but needs all the CPU time and is dramatically affected by other processes running on the system.

-At the other extreme are "smart" programmers, which autonomously manage timings and algorithms, but must be updated to support new devices.
+At the other extreme are "smart" programmers, which autonomously manage timings and algorithms, but must be updated to support new devices and tend to require much memory to store code.

 In order to increase speed and efficiency some instructions correspond to sequences of frequently repeated commands, such as sequential reads.